Modern slavery and human trafficking statement

 - Receive their full pay entitlement in a timely manner.

 In addition, we comply with our statutory and regulatory compliance obligations by imposing resilient internal processes and procedures.

-The Serocor Group expects suppliers to operate in an ethical, legally-compliant and professional manner and to promote the same high standards within their own supply chains, including maintaining appropriate policies and procedures to recognize, respect and protect the human rights of employees, temporary workers and contractors, suppliers and business partners.
-As part of a commitment to identify and address risks of modern slavery and human trafficking, we will continue to undertake due diligence to improve compliance throughout our supply chains.
+We expect and require our suppliers to operate in an ethical, legally-compliant and professional manner and to promote the same high standards within their own supply chains, including maintaining appropriate policies and procedures to recognize, respect and protect the human rights of employees, temporary workers and contractors, suppliers and business partners.
+As part of a commitment to identify and address risks of modern slavery and human trafficking, we will continue to undertake due diligence to improve compliance throughout our supply chain.